fsbruva/block-ads-via-dns/README.md

 - Download generate-zonefile.sh `fetch https://raw.githubusercontent.com/fsbruva/block-ads-via-dns/master/generate-zonefile.sh`
 - Make it executable `chmod +x generate-zonefile.sh`
 - Run generate-zonefile.sh `./generate-zonefile.sh`

+## Webserver
+- Place the www_server/no.gif and www_server/no.html files in /usr/local/www/adware
+- Place the www_server/adware.conf in /usr/local/etc/apache24/Includes
+- Make sure your main apache httpd.conf is listening on 192.168.0.10, in addition to the other IPs.

 ## Router / DHCP Server
 - Give your DNS server a static IP, and add to the DCHP server config